AutoFed: Personalized Federated Traffic Prediction via Adaptive Prompt: Methodology

-where the AE encoder compresses the original input sequence $x \in \mathbb{R}^{\mathcal{T}, n, H}$ into a feature space $p \in \mathbb{R}^{\mathcal{T}, n, h}$, and the AE decoder attempts to recover it back to the original input $\hat{x} \in \mathbb{R}^{\mathcal{T}, n, H}$.
-Since time series data predominantly consists of regular patterns and irregular noise, recovering the noise element can be challenging, allowing the AE to effectively perform denoising.
+where $\delta$ denotes the parameters of the AE, and we utilize minimizing the L1 norm $\|\cdot\|_1$ as the target.
+Since time series data predominantly consists of regular patterns $\tilde{x}$ and irregular noise $\xi$, recovering the noise element can be challenging, allowing the AE to effectively perform denoising.
 Since denoising is similar across different nodes, we choose to share this module among clients.
-Compared to the recovered sequence $\hat{x}$, the hidden feature $p$ includes more dense information, which we utilize for subsequent computations.
-The recovered sequence $\hat{x}$ be used solely for calculating the AE loss during training.
+While it is not guaranteed that an AE perfectly separates signal from noise, prior studies in time series \cite{nolan2022multi,kieu2022robust} have shown that under an information bottleneck, AEs tend to prioritize reconstructing low-frequency, high-amplitude components, which often correspond to the underlying signal.
+Therefore, we employ the AE as a trainable alternative to hand-crafted filters, allowing the model to learn a denoising strategy adapted to the data.
+The reconstruction loss implicitly encourages the hidden representation $p$ to retain stable patterns while suppressing irregular fluctuations.

 \item \textbf{Graph Time Series Encoder:} Even though the AE denoiser provides robust stable features, it can be difficult to use the long-sequence $p$ as a prompt for the PP. Therefore, we propose utilizing a graph time series encoder to compress $p$ while extracting additional information.
-Specifically, we adopt the same encoder structure as the PP, compressing the feature $p$ into a single vector $p_l \in \mathbb{R}^{n, h}$, referred to as the local feature.
+Specifically, we adopt the same encoder structure as the PP, compressing the feature $p$ into a single matrix $p_l \in \mathbb{R}^{n, k}$, referred to as the local feature.
 Given the differing graph structures and data distributions among clients, we opt for a personalized encoder for each client.

-\item \textbf{Client-Aligned Adapter:} To facilitate knowledge sharing among clients, we introduce a client-aligned adapter that transfers the local traffic pattern representation $p_l$ to a global representation $p_g \in \mathbb{R}^{n, h}$.
+\item \textbf{Client-Aligned Adapter:} To facilitate knowledge sharing among clients, we introduce a client-aligned adapter that transfers the local traffic pattern representation $p_l$ to a global representation $p_g \in \mathbb{R}^{n, k}$.
 For this process, we utilize a shared MLP.
 Specifically, we employ the FedBN \cite{li2021fedbn} strategy to tackle the challenges posed by non-IID data, which persists in the local feature space $p_l$.
 In detail, the parameters of the linear layers are shared among clients, while the batch normalization layers remain distinct, retaining their statistical information, such as the average values and standard deviations, along with the rescaling parameters.

 To summarize, the full process of the PP can be expressed as follows: